Hematocrit

 - fragmented erythrocytes

-Hematocrit represents the most important determinant of the viscosity of whole blood and is 3 times higher than the viscosity of blood plasma (Marino 2008).
-The hematocrit measured in venous blood is usually 2% higher than the value measured in capillary blood (Dörner 2006) and the value measured in arterial blood is slightly lower than that in venous blood (Mahlberg 2005).
+The hematocrit is the most important determinant of the viscosity of whole blood and is three times as high as the viscosity of blood plasma (Marino 2008).
+The hematocrit measured in venous blood is generally 2 % higher than the value measured in capillary blood (Dörner 2006) and the value measured in arterial blood is slightly lower than that measured in venous blood (Mahlberg 2005).

 - Anemia (Dörner 2006)